All Episodes

 So Rockefeller, knowing of the memo in the White House, criticizes the task force as a secret cabal of Washington policy wonks that is engaged in choking off information from the public regarding health care reform.

-The Rockefeller memo to Hillary, May 26, 1993, suggests that Hillary Clinton, quote, used classic opposition research, unquote, to attack those who were excluded by the Clinton administration from task force deliberations and to expose lifestyles, tactics, and motives of lobbyists in order to deflect criticism.
+The Rockefeller memo to Hillary, May 26, 1993, suggests that Hillary Clinton, quote, use classic opposition research, unquote, to attack those who were excluded by the Clinton administration from task force deliberations and to expose lifestyles, tactics, and motives of lobbyists in order to deflect criticism.

-Senator Rockefeller also suggested that news organizations, quote, are anxious and willing to receive guidance from the Clinton administration on how to time and shape their news coverage of the Hillary Health Care Reform Plan.
+Senator Rockefeller also suggested that news organizations, quote, are anxious and willing to receive guidance from the Clinton administration on how to time and shape their news coverage of the Hillary health care reform plan.

 Now, Rockefeller sends this memo to Hillary saying, here's how we're going to deal with the people trying to stop you.